-Lake Garda is the largest lake in Italy, located among three regions: Lombardy, Veneto, and Trentino.
+Lake Garda is the largest lake in Italy, located in three regions: Lombardy, Veneto, and Trentino.
 Lake Garda attracts tourists searching for a mild climate, relaxation, and equipped beaches.
-But also those who want to explore a decidedly varied territory, with the mountains close at hand, walks on the lake, the medieval towns that survive the time, the sumptuous gardens of the historic villas overlooking the water.
+But also those who want to explore a decidedly varied territory, with the mountains close at hand, walk on the lake, the medieval towns that survive the time, the sumptuous gardens of the historic villas overlooking the water.

 On Lake Garda, you can find different restaurants: the typical Italian trattoria, the typical farmhouse, the traditional pizzeria, and the classic and starred restaurants.
 In each restaurant, however, particular importance is always given to the freshness and quality of the products.